 Locating and rescuing survivors immediately after an event occurs is, of course, the highest priority.
 To improve determining the location of an accident, ADT position information will narrow the search area to a six-mile radius.
 Once rescue crews are inside this radius, locator transmitters can narrow down the accident location within one nautical mile.

-In addition to the November 8th deadline, operators also need to be thinking ahead to the second major portion of the ICAO mandate.
+In addition to the November 8th deadline, operators also need to be thinking ahead to the second major portion of the ICAO recommendation.
 By January 2021, airlines must have a system in place that can transmit data every minute for a flight in distress.
 This will improve tracking the location of a distressed flight, enhancing search and rescue capabilities in the event of an aviation incident.

 Are you prepared?
 Download 5 Things Airlines Need to Know about GADSS here to learn more.